herbat73/LiferayInstallUbuntu/liferey_installation_ubuntu/chapter4.md

 `Syntax OK`

 Do not worry.
 It is easy to fix.
+Open apache configration file

+`sudo nano /etc/apache2/apache2.conf`

+Add line at the end

+ServerName xx.xx.xx.xxx

+where xx.xx.xx.xxx is your server ip address or server name.

+When you check again

+`sudo apache2ctl configtest`

+It should give you clear message

+Syntax OK

 ## Step 2 - Create reverse proxy